floschuetze/Validity/README.md

 y <- x^3-x^2 # true model
 validity(y,x)
 #> The validity test was successfully completed.
-#> H0: The model is considerd to be valid.
+#> H0: The regression model is valid.
-#> H1: The model is not considered to be valid.
+#> H1: The regression model is invalid.
 #> p-Value: 0
 #> $p_value
 #> [1] 0